 - Emergency support services for those who qualify

 Hope Center’s journey began for people who were infected and affected by HIV in 1996.
 The original home for Hope Center was on the 7th floor of Fort Sanders Regional Medical Center, where the medical team focused on providing excellent inpatient care to individuals with HIV.
-The program has adapted to the ever-changing needs of the HIV community, and is now located on Lake Brook Boulevard in West Knoxville.
 Since its beginning, Hope Center has provided caring support and assistance to all individuals and families living with HIV, free of charge.